tencentyun/intlcloud-documents/product/云智 AI 应用服务/人脸识别/词汇表_intl.md

 A test set is a pre-labeled sample set that is used to test the effects of a trained model.

 ### Similarity Score/Match Score
 The similarity score/match score is a key indicator for [face comparison](https://cloud.tencent.com/document/product/867/32802) and [face search](https://cloud.tencent.com/document/product/867/32798), estimating the similarity of the faces - the higher the score, the higher the similarity.
-The false acceptance rate (FAR) is the measure of the likelihood that the system will incorrectly recognize a user, with 0.1% or 0.01% FAR (depending on the system).
-When we have a match score than the threshold, we may conclude that these two faces are of the same person.
+A recommended similarity threshold with a FAR of 0.1% or 0.01% is generally provided.
+When the score is higher than the recommended similarity threshold, we may conclude that these two faces are of the same person.
 Otherwise, they are from different persons.

 ### Learning/Training
 Learning/training is the process of learning a model from data, which is done by executing a learning algorithm.